-Our board of directors currently consists of ten members, divided into three classes as follows:
+Prior to the annual meeting, our board of directors consists of seven members, divided into three classes as follows:

-- · Class I is comprised of Mark T. Iwicki, Andrew I. Koven, Gregory D. Perry and Robert Tepper, each with a term ending at the 2018 annual meeting of stockholders; - Class II is comprised of Gregory Grunberg, Robert Langer and Paulina Hill, each with a term ending at the 2019 annual meeting of stockholders; and - Class III is comprised of Howard B. Rosen, Robert Paull and Rajeev Shah, each with a term ending at the 2020 annual meeting of stockholders.
+- Class I is comprised of Mark Iwicki, Andrew I. Koven and Gregory D. Perry, each with a term ending at the 2021 annual meeting of stockholders; - · Class II is comprised of Gregory Grunberg, with a term ending at the 2019 annual meeting of stockholders; and - Class III is comprised of Howard B. Rosen, Robert Paull and Rajeev Shah, each with a term ending at the 2020 annual meeting of stockholders.